ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ![Mouse Coordinate Types](mouse-coordinate-types.png)

 You can see numbered red dots on the picture.
-Each number defines a type of the dot's coordinate system.
-For example, dot with number "0" has coordinates relative to the active window.
+Each number defines a coordinate system's type of the corresponding dot.
+For example, the dot with number "0" has coordinates relative to the active window.
 The indexed "x" and "y" letters are corresponding coordinates of each dot.

 You can switch between types of coordinate systems with `MouseCoordMode` parameter of the [`Opt`](https://www.autoitscript.com/autoit3/docs/functions/AutoItSetOption.htm) AutoIt function.
 This is a modified `MouseClick.au3` script that will use a relative coordinates to the client area of the active window:
 ```AutoIt